SabLeCam/TEACHING-Conservation_genetics/TP1_PopDiff/instruction.md

 "We use SNMF’s cross-entropy criterion to infer the best estimate of K. The lower the cross-entropy, the better our model accounts for population structure.
 Sometimes cross-entropy continues to decline, so we might choose K where cross entropy first decreases the most."

-Souvent la solution n'est pas de choisir une K mais bien comparer les informations amenées par plusierus K Ici la première diminution de K a lieu à K=3 mais ça diminue également à K= 5 Comparons les 2.
+Souvent la solution n'est pas de choisir une K mais bien comparer les informations amenées par plusierus K Ici la première diminution de K a lieu à K=4 mais ça diminue également à K=6 Comparons les 2.

 Comment représenter les données?